 Negative behaviors: Health Points (HP) and falling in battle

 Think of Health Points as a student character's energy: It’s what they need to remain successful and active in the game.
 Each student has a different amount of HP depending on whether they’re a Mage, Warrior, or Healer.
-(Warriors have the most; Mages have the least.

 Learn more about: